TengtengTao/tonytao.github.io/index.md

 ```

 ### Some reports from former research experiences
 #### During my two and a half years' research experiences, I made report every week.
 Here is some of my weekly reports.
+#### Click the link and download the file to see each complete report.

 [Weekly Report 20180911](https://github.com/TengtengTao/tonytao.github.io/blob/gh-pages/report_folder/Weekly%20Report%201.docx)